mgwebgroup/tradehelperonline/assets/scripts/rankings/README.md

 In the formulas below *C* without index stands for a Closing price for trading day *T*. *C1* is a closing price for previous trading day *T-1*, and so on.
 * For comparison method *SPYabs-1d* each stock symbol will be ranked according to absolute difference with SPY: C-C1 for a stock minus C-C1 for SPY.
 Each stock will then be ranked according to its absolute perfomance (in dollars) relative to the S&P Spider ETF.
 * For comparison method *SELFprcnt-5d* each stock symbol will be ranked according to percent difference in closing price: delta = ( C - C4 ) / C4 * 100%.
+* For comparison method *SPYprcnt-1d* first, percent change in SPY over 1 T is calculated.
+Let's call it delta (SPY).
+Same is done for each stock symbol.
+Let's call it delta(symbol).
+Result is calculated as delta(symbol) - delta(SPY), and represents percent difference in price for a symbol over same for SPY.

 Ranks will be summarized and tokenized, resulting in *summary__YYYY-MM-DD.csv* files.
 Summary files show how ranks change over 5 T's and contain sum of ranks and their delta (direction) along with a token which relates sum to direction.
 Sum of ranks shows if a symbol is remaining among leaders/laggers consistentlyand is simply a sum of ranks over 5 T's.
 Consistent positive leading ranks will tend to give positive sums and vice versa.
 Delta (direction) takes rank for T and starting rank T-4 to determine direction.
 For example, if a symbol starts out in high ranks during T-4 and ends up in low ranks for T, direction will be negative.
 And finally, token characterizes relation of the sum to direction, i.e: